 So I compiled a little list of 10 things that I wish I’d known about money and personal finance in college (and, well, 10 years ago).
 This is certainly not an end all be all list and certainly not EVERYTHING that I’d wish I’d known, but for now, it’s a good start.

 And this list is in no particular order at all.

 Most college students graduate with either no credit or bad credit.
 Neither one of these scenarios is ideal.
-Use the time you have in college to build up a decent credit score so that when the time comes after college to buy a house, you’ve got something to back you up.
+Use the time you have in college to build up a decent credit score, using scoresense or other credit monitoring programs so that when the time comes after college to buy a house, you’ve got something to back you up.

 But how do you build credit the right way?
 No, you don’t need to finance a car or have 10 credit cards to build credit.
 And I am really hesitant to say you need a credit card, because you don’t… but to build good credit the right way, see #2.